hari-sikchi/LBPO/README.md

 # Lyapunov Barrier Policy Optimization

 In submission to ICLR 2021.
-This repository is to reproduce the results for our method and baselines showed in the paper.
+This code reproduces the results for our method and baselines showed in the paper.

 ## Install
 - PyTorch 1.5